 In college, I tried on different identities.
 The rebellious 20-something decided to live for me (instead of others) and ran to Boston to get my Master’s degree in English.
 It was there that I fell in love with yoga; it was there that I began to heal.

 Therapists and teachers helped me confront my wounds.
 I felt like a muddled mess with two immigrant parents, now divorced, and a legacy of bad decision-making that left me in debt and with a trail of unsavory relationships.
 I wanted to struggle alone (because that’s what I knew and that’s what felt comfortable).

-I felt the passionate love of parents who wanted everything for me (still do) and the passionate pressure to make everyone happy.
+I felt the passionate love of parents who wanted everything for me and the passionate pressure to make everyone happy.

 That sensitivity chip—the one that’s hyperaware of people’s feelings—takes years to develop.
 It’s a tool that can erode your independence, nudging you to behave in ways that please other people.
 But it’s also a remarkable tool for writing.

 Writers pay attention.
 They observe, analyze, and integrate fragments into a cohesive narrative.
 Good writers string words into a garland of meaning; they make art out of the human experience.

 That’s the art of storytelling.
 That’s what I do.

 I’m a writer, yogi, and content strategist based out of Boston, MA.
 I serve as Co-Founder and Editor-in-Chief of Creative Women’s Lounge, an online community designed to awaken the inner entrepreneur and creative self that’s universal to all—and to attract women at the cusp of their next big step.